Moh-93/MTE504-Mechatronics-II/README.md

 # **MTE504 Mechatronics II**
 This is repository for the course conducted at Misr University for Science and Technology, Mechatronics department.
-Each mini project will be posted in **separate project**.
+Each mini project will be posted in **separate project folder**.

 **29-02-2016**
 - Added VDI 2206 guidelines: Design methodology for